 Councils are more likely to become involved if an issue within the community cannot be resolved or if the nuisance is a broad-scale issue involving multiple parties.

-Prior to contacting Council, please review the appropriate fact sheet relevant to your complaint here.
+Prior to contacting Council, please review Council's fact sheet and the relevant fact sheets available on the Local Government Association website.

 Types of Complaints and who to contact